steve-chavez/supautils/README.md

 Supautils is an extension that secures a PostgreSQL cluster on a cloud environment.

-It doesn't require creating database objects.
-It's a shared library that modifies PostgreSQL behavior through "hooks", not through tables or functions.
+It's completely controlled through settings, it doesn't require database tables or functions.

 It's tested to work on PostgreSQL 13, 14, 15, 16 and 17.